-You can find lots of info about different chemistry of Lithium Ion batteries so we won’t be getting into this.
+You can find lots of info about different chemistry of Lithium Ion batteries, so we won’t be getting into this.

 One significant downside of LiIon batteries is that electrolyte is flammable and explosive.
-If battery is damaged, too much current is drawn or overcharged it may explode.
+If the battery is damaged, too much current is drawn or overcharged it may explode.
 So it is not recommended to leave it charging unattended.

 Balancing battery packs

 We talked a bit about charging currents.
-It is related to battery C rating.
-There might be some argues about charging current – make it 1C or try to make it much lower like 0.1C or 0.5C.
-It may seem that charging at lower current battery is less stressed, but in reality charging process last much longer and so degrading chemical processes have more time to kick in.
-I think if it is allowed to charge at 1C then you should do this.
-Of course you should monitor battery temperature as well.
-High temperature is a major factor of degrading battery life.
-Your battery should not exceed 40 – 50ºC neither during charge, neither use or storage.
-Your proper charger should have optional temperature sensor that can be stuch to battery pack during charge.
-Charger will cut the charging process if temperature reaches dangerous level.
+It is related to a battery C rating.
+There might be some argues about charging current – make it 1C or try to make it much lower, like 0.1C or 0.5C.
+It may seem that charging at the lower current battery is less stressful, but in reality charging process last much longer and so critical chemical processes have more time to kick in.
+I think if it is allowed to charge at 1C, then you should do this.
+Of course, you should monitor battery temperature as well.
+High temperature is a significant factor in degrading battery life.
+Your battery should not exceed 40 – 50ºC either during charge, neither use, or storage.
+Your proper charger should have an optional temperature sensor that can be stuck to battery pack during charge.
+The charger will cut the charging process if the temperature reaches a dangerous level.

 - Do not damage mechanically.
 Dents and bumps are not OK;

 - Use protection circuits or at least alarm circuits for monitoring;